-Just In: Governor Abiodun suspends Abidemi Rufai
+I can’t be held responsible for Abidemi Rufai’s action – Abiodun

 Abidemi Rufai, a former aspirant for Ijebu Central Federal Constituency of Ogun State, was arrested on Friday at JFK Airport in New York on a criminal complaint charging him with wire fraud for his scheme to steal over $350,000.

-The Governor, in a statement on Tuesday issued by his Chief Press Secretary, Kunle Somorin, reacted to the development and said the reports of his aide’s involvement in fraud is ‘disturbing’.
+However, the Governor, in a statement issued by his Chief Press Secretary, Kunle Somorin, said Rufai has been suspended with immediate effect.

-The Chief Press Secretary said the ‘Governor cannot be held responsible for the actions of a full-grown adult’.

-He said; “We received the very disturbing news of the arrest of one of the governor’s political appointees, Mr Abidemi Rufai in New York over alleged unemployment benefits and fraud in the United States, this morning.
+A statement signed by the Chief Press Secretary said; “We received the very disturbing news of the arrest of one of the governor’s political appointees, Mr Abidemi Rufai in New York over alleged unemployment benefits and fraud in the United States, this morning.

 “While the Governor cannot be held responsible for the actions of a full-grown adult, especially outside the jurisdiction of Ogun and Nigeria, he has since suspended the suspect from office to enable him to answer the charges leveled against him.